Other Vehicle Registrations in Kentucky

 When it comes to off-road vehicles (ORV) in Kentucky, you don't need to worry about registering them, since they won't be operated on public roads and highways.
 Depending on the type of off-road vehicle, however, you may still need to have it titled.

 If you have an all-terrain vehicle (ATV), for example, you should make sure to get a title, regardless of whether you bought it from a dealer or from a private seller.

 Snowmobiles, on the other hand, don't need to be registered or titled.
 Of course, it's best to get a title from the dealer or individual if you ever plan to sell the snowmobile.
 In other words, it's best to make sure you can prove the snowmobile is yours.

 Guidelines for ATV Riders

 You must be 16 years old or older to operate an ATV with more than 90 ccs.
-If you're under 16, you can only operate an ATV under 90 ccs, and even then you must have parental supervision.
+If you are younger than 16 years old you may not operate an ATV unless you have parental supervision.
 You must be 12 years old or older to operate an ATV with more than 70 ccs.